ROCm/container-toolkit/README.md

 make pkg-rpm
 ```

+> [!WARNING]
+> The RPM package is still experimental in nature and may not be fully stable.

 The packages will be generated in the ```bin``` folder.

 # Documentation
-For detailed documentation including installation guides and configuration options, see the documentation.
+For detailed documentation including installation guides and configuration options, see the [documentation](https://instinct.docs.amd.com/projects/container-toolkit/en/latest).

 # License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/ROCm/container-toolkit/blob/main/LICENSE) file for details.